real2two/scuffed_rooms/README.md

     // IP settings.
     ips: {
-        header: null, // default to none. | ex. "x-forwarded-for" and "cf-connecting-ip"
+        header: null, // default to none. | ex. "x-forwarded-for" and "cf-connecting-ip".
         disableDupes: false, // default to false.
 This setting disallows having 2 connections with the same IP at once.
         custom: null
         /*
         custom: ip => {
-            // ex of what you can do here: have a file with blocked ips,
+            // Here's an idea of what you can do here:
+            // 1.
+Create a file with blocked ips.
+            // 2.
+When the server starts, cache the file.
-            // and if their ip is there, reject the connection by returning false.
+            // 3a.
+When someone connects to the server and their ip is in the file, reject the connection by returning false.
-            // if you like the ip, return true to accept the request.
+            // 3b.
+If the ip is not listed in the list of blocked ips, return true to accept the request.

             return true;
         }